 (from Amendment VIII)

 The system presented here seeks the least forceful, most foresighted, most realistic means by which to minimize that ever-present issue of ignorance and willful violation of individual sovereignty.
-It forces individuals to choose the political rules by which they themselves must live, leaving others to do the same — all learning thereby — and imposes appropriate, corrective yet non-punitive costs upon those who continue to refuse to take responsibility for themselves.
+It forces individuals to choose the political rules by which they themselves must live, leaving others to do the same — each and all learning thereby — and imposes appropriate, corrective, yet non-punitive, costs upon those who continue to refuse to take responsibility for themselves.

 But what makes this proposed direct democracy more moral than any voluntary, libertarian society — where coordinated state protections are to be forsaken in favor of voluntarily financed (i.e, unanimity based) competing private forces — and more moral than our present situation — is its smart, specific protections of the truly innocent, our own children: